-- Penalty time begins at such time as play is resumed after the calling of the penalty. - b.
+- a.
+Penalty time begins at such time as play is resumed after the calling of the penalty. - b.
 Any player serving a releasable penalty shall be released when his penalty time ends or after the scoring of a goal against the penalized team.
 Exceptions: Simultaneous fouls, expulsion fouls, nonreleasable penalties and Rule 7-2-d.

-Nonreleasable penalties (e.g., maligning the official) remain nonreleasable until full time is served.
+Nonreleasable penalties remain nonreleasable until full time is served.